rladstaetter/LogoRRR/README.md

 A comprehensive tutorial how to get started with developing JavaFX can be found on [openjfx.io](https://openjfx.io).

+## Configuring GraalVM native-image

+Recently a new feature for client maven plugin was introduced to help configure the underlying native-image technology.
+You have to provide configuration for reflection for example, or native code which is to be called by the application.

+Configuring those aspects may swiftly become a challenge.
+Luckily client-maven-plugin has a target which makes those configuration steps easier, at least you get a good starting point.
+Just issue following maven command on your command line:

+    mvn client:runagent

+It will start JavaFX Logboard.
+Now you have to execute all possible click paths - in your code repository configuration files will appear which are needed for later AOT compilation via

+    mvn package

+which itself calls `client:build`.

 ## License

 This software is licensed under Apache-2 License.